gilleskonstand/fca/fca/ReadMe.txt

+This is the start of greate things for the computer world

 ========================================================================
     CONSOLE APPLICATION : fca Project Overview
 ========================================================================

-AppWizard has created this fca application for you.

-This file contains a summary of what you will find in each of the files that make up your fca application.
+This file contains a summary of what you will find in each of the files that make up the fca application.

 fca.vcxproj